SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [tracel-ai/burn](https://github.com/tracel-ai/burn) - Burn is a new comprehensive dynamic Deep Learning Framework built using Rust with extreme flexibility, compute efficiency and portability as its primary goals.
 - [asterinas/asterinas](https://github.com/asterinas/asterinas) - Asterinas is a safe, fast, and general-purpose OS kernel, written in Rust and providing Linux-compatible ABI.
 - [rodrimati1992/abi_stable_crates](https://github.com/rodrimati1992/abi_stable_crates) - Rust-to-Rust ffi,ffi-safe equivalents of std types,and creating libraries loaded at startup.
 - [ZettaScaleLabs/stabby](https://github.com/ZettaScaleLabs/stabby) - A Stable ABI for Rust with compact sum-types